BUSTER-21/examples/api_documentation/docs/source/examples/raw_points.rst

   .. note::

-    The **next** field in the response is to indicate that there is more data in the range and the mentioned endpoint can be used to get the following data.
+    The **next** field in the response is to indicate that there is more data in the requested time range and the corresponding endpoint can be used to get the following data.

 **Get Raw Data of Signal**